WORKING TOWARDS A BRIGHTER FUTURE

 Daniel Duggan - firstname.lastname@example.org

-Daniel brings 40 + years of experience growing businesses in the areas of finance, development and construction.
+Daniel brings 40+ years of experience growing businesses in the areas of finance, technology, development and construction.
 An owner of design / build contracting companies and a partner in international construction and development firms, Daniel has great experience to share.
+As a past Board Member - Director with Habitat for Humanity Central Vancouver Island and an advocate of proactive change in these challenging times, Daniel has been a party to the re-creation of AHVIS, with the intent to create affordable, sustainable housing on Vancouver Island.

 Jan Hesseling - email@example.com